ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 Let's take this time to build out our own game!
 We're going to apply materials to whiteboxed scene, add more props, and add a sky to finish off the scenery.

-1. Let's check out the Materials library within **CORE Content**!
+1. Let's check out the Materials library within **Core Content**!
 It's fast and easy to drag and drop any material onto an object to apply it.

     ![WallObjects](../img/MyFirstMultiplayer/MaterialExample.gif){: .center}